Chief Information Officer

 The CIO interacts with the executive management team to monitor and validate the enterprise’s compliance with its security policies, which includes but is not limited to Sarbanes Oxley Section 404.
 In addition the CIO works closely with the Chief Security Officer of the enterprise

-A full 5 page Chief Information Officer (CIO) job description can be found by clicking here
+A full 5 page Chief Information Officer (CIO) job description can be downloaded immediately.

 Position Descriptions HandiGuide®